Miladys Parejo writes:

 “My installations are transformations.
 Things that we see in one context are given a new place.
 My aim is to surprise, delight and provoke: to bring new life and ascribe new meanings to objects, shapes and textures.
-As a person, I am inspired by remote wildernesses but I live a 21st century urban life.
-I have two ways of being: the elemental and the worldly.

 “This dialectic flows through my work.
 When I begin to work on a new installation, I search for an abstract concept that will serve as an integrating framework.
 I devote mental space for opportunities, ideas and possibilities to compete in a turbulent inner process.
 Eventually I settle on an orientating concept that becomes my purpose – the story that I want to tell.

 “Then I seek a form to realise my purpose using a language of fabrication, shape, form and texture.
 As I interact with the materials when making an installation I become closer to a deeper understanding of my own purpose.
 The story unfolds through interacting with the materials.

 “I sense the different kinds of life force in the natural and man-made products that I use.
 The installation develops its own logic, taking directions that I did not expect.
 My greatest pleasure is to feel that my work is without artifice.
 I subsume myself to my purpose, give licence to my story to develop itself, allow my imagination to fly unheeded and respect the life force of my materials.
 From an act of will, things become significant in new and different ways.”

 2018 INSTALLATION – IN THE SAME BOAT, UP-SIDE-DOWN